-The facilities and services in a MTP are a subset of the facilities and services in a CTP.
+The facilities and services in a MTP are designed to be a subset of the facilities and services in a CTP, although there can be a lag to revise one to align with the other.
 Figure 2.2.1 shows this relationship between the MTP and CTP, and also the plans' relationship to the Metropolitan Transportation Improvement Program (MTIP), the ten-year program of projects that is also developed for metropolitan areas and that serves as the main implementing document of the MTPs for those projects and services that use state and federal funding.
 The current MPO-adopted MTIPs cover fiscal years 2020-2029.